m-ata/restaurant-task/README.md

 This App displays reservations listing to user along with following features:

 > Filter by Name, Date range, status, shift and area.
 > Sort reservations by name and quantity.
+Sort will be applied with either `customer name` or `quantity` at a time.
 > Paginate reservations listing.

 ## Scripts: